 Director Stock Ownership Guidelines

-The Board’s policy is that non-management directors must acquire and hold shares of the Company’s stock equal in value to at least four times the base cash retainer for non-management directors.
+The Board’s policy is that non-management directors must acquire and hold shares of the Company’s stock equal in value to at least five times the base cash retainer for non-management directors.
 Directors have five years from their initial election to meet this guideline.
 All non-management directors have met this guideline or are within the 5-year transition period afforded to them to do so; and most substantially exceed the guideline.

 Executive Stock Ownership and Shareholding Policy